ParaMonte MATLAB 3.0.0

 Returns

-self : The output scalar object of class pm.data.DataFrame.
+self : The output scalar object of class pm.container.DataFrame.

 Possible calling interfaces